dorthy1993/Social-Network-Analytics/README.md

 # Social-Network-Analytics

 This is a team project involves an analysis of product co-purchase data from Amazon.i.e., which products are purchased together on Amazon.
-There are two data files for this assignment: “products.csv” and “copurchase.csv”, both of which are provided as attachments on Canvas. “products.csv” contains the information about the products. “copurchase.csv” contains the co-purchase information (i.e., if people bought one product, then they also co-purchased the other).
+There are two data files for this assignment: “products.csv” and “copurchase.csv”.“products.csv” contains the information about the products. “copurchase.csv” contains the co-purchase information (i.e., if people bought one product, then they also co-purchased the other).
 This is a directed graph, as explained below.

 The file “products.csv” has the following variables:
 •	Id: Product id (number 1, 2, ..., 262109)